 Mornington Wilderness Camp is CLOSED to public visitation for the 2022 season.
 We hope to welcome you back in 2023.
 Please email enquires to firstname.lastname@example.org.

-Located in the heart of the Kimberley, Mornington Wildlife Sanctuary covers more than 3,000 square kilometres of spectacular gorges and tropical savannah dominated by the Fitzroy River and Wunaamin Miliwundi Ranges.
+Located in the heart of the Kimberley, Mornington Wildlife Sanctuary covers more than 300,000 hectares of spectacular gorges and tropical savannah dominated by the Fitzroy River and Wunaamin Miliwundi Ranges.
 Owned and managed by AWC, Mornington Wilderness Camp provides a comfortable ase from which to explore this remarkable sanctuary.

 Mornington Sanctuary is a naturalist’s paradise, providing refuge for over 200 species of birds and a diverse range of other wildlife.
 It is a hotspot for birdwatchers with 208 bird species recorded within the sanctuary.
 At least three nationally threatened bird species find refuge on Mornington, including the Gouldian Finch, Purple-crowned Fairy-wren and Red Goshawk.